The MKRFOX1200 is open-source hardware!

 on the SigFox website

-The MKRFox1200 price includes a subscription to the SigFox network for two years.
+The MKRFox1200 price includes a subscription to the SigFox network for one year.
 The plan will be automatically activated after the fourth message has been sent.
 You can send up to 140 messages per day.

 The MKRFox1200 is shipped with a GSM antenna that can be connected to the board with the micro UFL connector.
 If you want to change the antenna please check that it can accept frequencies in the SigFox's range (868 Mhz).